Israel–Qatar relations: Economic relations

 Qatar established unofficial trade relations with Israel in 1996, the second state bordering the Persian Gulf to do so after Oman.
 In 2000, Israel's trade office in Qatar was closed down by authorities.

-Qatar permanently severed trade relations with Israel in 2009 following Operation Cast Lead.
+Qatar severed trade relations with Israel in 2009 following the Gaza War.
 In 2010, Qatar twice offered to restore trade relations with Israel and allow the reinstatement of the Israeli mission in Doha, on the condition that Israel allow Qatar to send building materials and money to Gaza to help rehabilitate infrastructure, and that Israel make a public statement expressing appreciation for Qatar's role and acknowledging its standing in the Middle East.
 Israel refused on the grounds that Qatari supplies could be used by Hamas to build bunkers and reinforced positions from which to fire rockets at Israeli cities and towns, and that Israel did not want to get involved in the competition between Qatar and Egypt over the Middle East mediation.
 However, Qatar did mediation talks with Hamas and Israeli officials.

 According to the Israeli Central Bureau of Statistics, Israeli exports to Qatar amounted to $509,000 in 2012, mainly machinery, computer equipment and medical instruments.
 Imports from Qatar amounted to $353,000 in 2013, mainly plastics.

 In December 2018, Israel permitted a €13 million payment from Qatar to Gazan workers as part of a six monthly payment to help with humanitarian crisis in the Gaza region.
 There have been frequent talks between Israel and Qatar on matters relating to Gaza since 2014 via Qatar's envoy to Gaza Mohammed al-Emadi who has been in regular contact with Israel.

 In November 2021 Israel and Qatar signed an agreement allowing Qatar to trade in diamonds and Israeli merchants to enter Qatar and open offices.

+In August 2026, Israel halted all weapons exports to Qatar and all maintenance and baking efforts connected to prior sales, calling it "an evil state" which works against the country and citing its hosting of Hamas leaders for years, as well as alleged attempts to influence Israeli public opinion, including paying Prime Minister Netanyahu's aides.
+(Note: Israel has no diplomatic relations with Qatar and has not sold any systems to it directly.
+However, Israel has supplied Qatar hundreds of millions of dollars' worth of technology which was part of bigger American-delivered systems, including air defense, night vision, and advanced avionics.)